 Chrismon v.
 Guilford County, 322 N.C.
 611, 628, 370 S.E.2d 579, 589 (1988).

-The public hearing record and minutes of the board’s deliberations should reflect consideration of legitimate factors for differential zoning treatment of the property involved.
+The board’s deliberations and these required statements should reflect consideration of legitimate factors for differential zoning treatment of the property involved.
 Does the property have different physical characteristics that make it especially suitable for the proposed zoning, such as peculiar topography or unique access to roads or utilities?
 How does this fit with any relevant adopted county plans?
 Would the proposed range of newly permissible development be in harmony with the legitimate expectations of the neighbors?
 What implications would this have for future development on surrounding parcels?
 Would it be wise to rezone a larger stretch of the highway?
 Is there justification for the rezoning beyond the fact that Malcolm has asked them to do so?

-A key factor then in assessing whether the rezoning for Malcolm’s nightclub is reasonable is compatibility with the existing comprehensive zoning plan.
+A key factor then in assessing whether the rezoning for Malcolm’s nightclub is reasonable is compatibility with adopted plans.
 This involves an inquiry into whether the rezoning fits into a larger context involving rational planning for the community.
-Whether set forth in a formal comprehensive land use plan or reflected in an overall zoning scheme, zoning regulations must be based on an analysis of the suitability of the land for development (e.g., topography, soil types, wetland locations, and flood areas), the availability of needed services (e.g., water, sewers, roads, and rail lines), and existing and needed land uses.
-To the extent that a small-area rezoning fits into a logical preexisting plan that is based on this type of analysis, it is much more likely to be upheld if challenged in the courts.
+Whether set forth in a comprehensive plan, a land use plan, or reflected in an overall zoning scheme, zoning regulations must be based on an analysis of the suitability of the land for development (e.g., topography, soil types, wetland locations, and flood areas), the availability of needed services (e.g., water, sewers, roads, and rail lines), and existing and needed land uses.
+To the extent that a spot rezoning fits into a logical preexisting plan that is based on this type of analysis, it is much more likely to be upheld if challenged in the courts.

 An example of a zoning scheme involving relatively small parcels that was judged acceptable because it fit the context of the land and the surrounding uses is found in Zopfi v.
 City of Wilmington, 273 N.C.
 430, 160 S.E.2d 325 (1968).
 The court there upheld the rezoning of a roughly 60-acre triangle, formed by two major highways, into three zoning districts with decreasing density moving away from the point of the highway intersection.
 A 27.5-acre parcel at the point of the intersection was zoned commercial, the next 12 acres were zoned for multifamily residential use, and the remainder was zoned for single-family residential use.

 The county board needs to directly discuss how this rezoning is justified when the county’s land use plan call for a different development pattern.
 The land use plan is not binding and does not prevent the county from approving Tucker’s petition (though some counties do amend the plan as well as the zoning ordinance if there would be an inconsistency).
 But the inconsistency must be acknowledged and discussed.
-If the county decides to go forward with the rezoning, the board needs to explain why it considers this to be in the public interest, being careful to touch on all of the points mentioned by the court in the Chrismon case.
-Given that the plan calls for a different land use pattern, it will be particularly important for the county to made the case that rezoning Tucker’s land is indeed reasonable.
-And it would probably be prudent to update the plan if they conclude the rezoning should be adopted.
+If the county decides to go forward with the rezoning, the board needs to explain why it considers this to be in the public interest, being careful to touch on all of the points mentioned by the court in the Chrismon case and in G.S.
+160D-605(b).
+Given that the plan calls for a different land use pattern, it will be particularly important for the county to made the case that rezoning Tucker’s land is indeed reasonable. .